 You can see the full programme for our rapidly mutating, highly contagious 16th variant of Show Me Shorts Film Festival here.

 This year’s programme includes more world premieres than ever before.
 A record 14 brand new films from New Zealand and around the world are included in this year’s line-up, whose filmmakers have chosen New Zealand’s biggest little film festival as the first outing for their masterpieces.
 From over 1600 entries from across the globe, the Show Me Shorts selection panel has curated a spectacular programme of 75 of the world’s best short films including three music videos.

 “The challenging times we are in has brought a real depth and edginess to the films we have seen this year – it’s a programme like no other in that way.
 And the fact that New Zealand audiences will be the first in the world to see many of the films is an extraordinary nod to the mana of our special festival.
 We hope our programme will inspire and surprise our audiences.
 With stories of identity and longing, intrigue and drama, and tales of the chaos of love, they’ll find refreshing takes on familiar themes known to us all, new perspectives in real life stories, and some beautifully-realised animation,” – Acting Festival Director Gareth Farry

-While Show Me Shorts is first and foremost an in-cinema experience, with the ability to go ahead in Alert Level 2.0 (with restrictions on numbers in the cinemas), this year there are also three online programmes – an online Sampler, an online kids’ and family programme, and a boundary-pushing Weird and Wonderful online package and will be screening online via Shift 72, a New Zealand based platform.
+While Show Me Shorts is first and foremost an in-cinema experience, with the ability to go ahead in Alert Level 2.0 (with restrictions on numbers in the cinemas), this year there are also three online programmes – an online Sampler, an online kids’ and family programme, and a boundary-pushing Weird and Wonderful package and will be screening online via Show Me Shorts On Demand.